 He was famous for his high military skills and the outstanding achievements made in his military career.
-He was particularly known for his mastery and expertise of heavy weapons such as artillery shell, battle tanks, machine gun, assault tanks, armored tank, heavy gunnery, cannons, howitzers, mortars, anti-tank artillery, rocket artillery and also infantry weapons.
+He was particularly known for his mastery and expertise of heavy weapons such as artillery shell, battle tanks, machine guns, assault tanks, armored tanks, heavy gunnery, cannons, howitzers, mortars, anti-tank artillery, rocket artillery and also infantry weapons.

 He possessed a unique blend of knowledge, skills and abilities in the tactics of the Artillery.

 He had been a mentor for many young officers of the Cameroonian Army, some of whom have the rank of General of the army today.
 He was always referred to when a situation related to the homeland security was out of hand because of his high experience of the field.
 He was the 'Jack Bauer of the 24 Hours series' of the Cameroonian Army, the last resort when all attempts to maintain the homeland security failed.
 Highly committed to his responsibility to ensure the security of the territory, he would never waste any additional time but immediately rushed where he was called to rescue a situation.

 Major James Jam Sallah attended the Primary School in Anyajua and ended it in Bello in the North-West region of Cameroon.
 He was very brilliant.
-He spent the Secondary School time at the Government Secondary School of Buea then The High school at the Man'O War Bay Secondary School, both in the South-West Region of Cameroon.
+He spent the Secondary School time at the Government Secondary School of Buea then called The High school at the Man'O War Bay Secondary School, both in the South-West Region of Cameroon.
 During his school days, he was a race champion.

 He then attended the University of Buea where he studied the French Literature.
 This is the reason why despite being a native English speaker, he spoke French so fluently and was an expert of French Crosswords.